How to Grow Angel’s Fishing Rod Flowers in Your Garden

 Aim to plant Angel’s fishing rod in early spring after the danger of frost has passed.

 Angel’s fishing rod can tolerate a range of soil types at just about any pH.
 Choose rich chalk, loam, or sand.
-Most importantly, ensure that the soil drains quickly and remains moist but does not retain so much water to become water-logged in the winter.
+Most importantly, ensure that the soil drains quickly and remains moist but does not retain enough water to become water-logged in the winter.

 In addition to requiring time and indoor space to allow Dierama seeds to germinate, sprout, and become established, growing from seed also means waiting longer to enjoy your plants’ first blossoms.

-If you’re growing angel’s fishing rod from seed, note they can require up to 5 years before its first flowering season.
-When grown from nursery plants or via propagation through dividing corms, Dierama plants can take about two years to flower for the first time.
+If you’re growing an angel’s fishing rod from seed, note they can require up to 5 years before its first flowering season.
+Dierama plants can take about two years to flower for the first time when grown from nursery plants or via propagation through dividing corms.

 What to Do Before Planting